 You will wait as long as it takes to bring your child home.

 I’ve never been a big believer in soul mates.
 I think our soul mate is the partner we choose to love and over time we cannot imagine our lives without this person.
-I think about families built through adoption in a similar way.
+I think about families similarly built through adoption.
 When I saw my daughter’s picture, it was some version of “love at first sight.”
 I knew at that moment that she was meant to be my child, and I would do whatever it took to make that happen.
 Four-and-a-half years later, we have built trust by choosing to love each other, and I certainly cannot imagine my life without her in it.

 when you know that your child is in foster care, or in an orphanage across the ocean, you will do whatever you have to do (and wait as long as you have to wait) to bring them home.